fossasia/pslab-scripts/README.md

  ┃ ┃ ┣ 📜sensor_logos.svg                   # Sticker designs for the boxes (made with Inkscape)
  ┃ ┃ ┗ 📜 ...
- ┃ ┣ 📜network_connection_manual.md         # Manual on how to connect a device to the PSLab's file server ┃ ┗ 📜sensors.md                           # Detailed descriptions of all four sensor setups ┣ 📂sensors                                # Contains a specific run script for every sensor ┃ ┣ 📜ao03_oxygen.py
+ ┃ ┣ 📜network_connection_manual.md         # Manual on how to connect a device to the PSLab's file server ┃ ┣ 📜presentation_may28.pdf
+ ┃ ┣ 📜sensors.md                           # Detailed descriptions of all four sensor setups
+ ┃ ┗ 📜testing_manual_june12.md             # Detailed manual on how to test the prototype
+ ┣ 📂sensors                                # Contains a specific run script for every sensor ┃ ┣ 📜ao03_oxygen.py
  ┃ ┣ 📜ccs811_co2.py